Georges Ernest Boulanger: Early life and career

 Boulanger was born on 29 April 1837 in Rennes, Brittany.
-He was the youngest of three children born to Ernest Boulanger (1805–1884), a lawyer in Bourg-des-Comptes, and Mary-Ann Webb Griffith (1804–1894), born in Bristol to a Welsh aristocratic family.
+He was the youngest of three children born to Ernest Boulanger (1805–1884), a lawyer in Bourg-des-Comptes, and Mary-Ann Webb Griffith (1804–1894), born in Bristol to a Welsh aristocratic family (the Griffiths of Burton Agnes).
 His brother Ernest enlisted in the Union Army and was killed in action during the American Civil War.
 After attending the Lycée of Nantes, Boulanger entered the Saint-Cyr Military Academy in 1855, graduating and entering the French Army in 1856.

 Boulanger first saw action in 1857 in Kabylia, during the French conquest of Algeria.
 He fought in the Austro-Sardinian War (he was wounded at Robecchetto con Induno, where he received the Légion d'honneur) and in the Cochinchina campaign, after which he became a captain and instructor at Saint-Cyr.
 During the Franco-Prussian War, Boulanger was noted for his bravery, and soon promoted to chef de bataillon; he was again wounded while fighting at Champigny-sur-Marne during the Siege of Paris.
 Subsequently, Boulanger was among the Third Republic military leaders who crushed the Paris Commune in April–May 1871.
 He was wounded a third time as he led troops to the siege of the Panthéon, and was promoted commander of the Légion d'honneur by Patrice de MacMahon.
 However, he was soon demoted (as his position was considered provisional), and his resignation in protest was rejected.

 With backing from his direct superior, Henri d'Orléans, Duke of Aumale (incidentally, one of the sons of former King Louis-Philippe), Boulanger was made a brigadier-general in 1880, and in 1882 Minister of War Jean-Baptiste Billot appointed him director of infantry at the war office, enabling him to make a name as a military reformer (he took measures to improve morale and efficiency).
 In 1884, he was promoted to general of division and appointed to command the army occupying Tunisia, but was recalled owing to his differences of opinion with Pierre-Paul Cambon, the political resident.
 He returned to Paris, and began to take part in politics under the aegis of Georges Clemenceau and the Radicals.
 In January 1886, when Charles de Freycinet was brought into power, Clemenceau used his influence to secure Boulanger's appointment as War Minister (replacing Jean-Baptiste Campenon).
 Clemenceau assumed Boulanger was a republican, because he was known not to attend Mass.
 However Boulanger would soon prove himself a conservative and monarchist.